FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/submodeltemplateprocessors.md

 - OPCUASecurityAuthenticationScheme (opcua_authentication_sc, only OPC UA)
 :::

 If BasicSecurityScheme is configured, username and password from the SMT configuration is used.
-In that case, make sure, that valid username and password is configured.
+In that case, make sure, that a valid username and password is configured.

+If OPCUASecurityAuthenticationScheme is configured, the credentials from the SMT configuration are used.
+In that case, make sure, that valid BasicCredentials or CertificateCredentials are configured.

+### General information

+In the EndpointMetadata of AID the following attributes are currently evaluated:

+- base
+- contentType
+- security

 In the Property of AID the following attributes are currently evaluated: